I will go back for BBNaija : Cross reacts as fans give Liquorose N20m, Benz

 - The reality star was given the huge sum of N20m and a new Benz which has sparked reactions on social media

-- Liquorose' colleague, Cross has also reacted to the gifts, the young man could not believe the gifts the dancer got as he congratulated her
+- Liquorose's colleague, Cross has also reacted, the young man could not believe the gifts the dancer got as he congratulated her

 In a video sighted online, Cross could not hide his shock after he saw the gifts his friend received on social media.